aciddensity/sapi/README.md

 ## RESTful API

 The RESTful API endpoints are provided below.
-You can test these endpoings with curl.
+You can test these endpoints with curl.

 `curl -i localhost:8080/api/v1/version`